 Examples of EEE that may benefit from this R&D exclusion include:

 This type of EEE belongs to the conceptual, developmental, design or pre-production stage and is as such designed for R&D use.

-If your product is covered by the directive, you will need to understand the what you need to do to comply.
+If the directive covers your product, you will need to understand what you need to do to comply.

 (i) is established in a Member State and manufactures EEE under his own name or trademark, or has EEE designed or manufactured and markets it under his name or trademark within the territory of that Member State;

 (ii) is established in a Member State and resells within the territory of that Member State, under his own name or trademark, equipment produced by other suppliers, a reseller not being regarded as the ?producer? if the brand of the producer appears on the equipment, as provided for in point (i);